eProsima/vulcanexus/docs/rst/tutorials/core/deployment/dds2vulcanexus/dds2vulcanexus_topic.rst

 .. important::

-    If generating the type for a Fast DDS native application with ``Fast DDS-Gen v4.0.0`` (the minimum required for Fast DDS *v3.0.0*), the extensibility  must be explicitly marked as ``@extensibility(FINAL)`` in idl structs.
+    If generating the type for a Fast DDS native application with Fast DDS-Gen *v4.0.0* (the minimum required for Fast DDS *v3.0.0*), the extensibility  must be explicitly marked as ``@extensibility(FINAL)`` in idl structs.
-    Starting from ``Fast DDS-Gen v4.0.1``, it can be left unspecified, as it defaults to ``@final``.
+    Starting from Fast DDS-Gen *v4.0.1*, it can be left unspecified, as it defaults to ``@extensibility(FINAL)``.
-    Please, refer to `Fast DDS data types extensibility <https://fast-dds.docs.eprosima.com/en/latest/fastddsgen/dataTypes/dataTypes.html#extensibility>`_ for further information about type extensibility.
+    Please, refer to `Fast DDS data types extensibility <https://fast-dds.docs.eprosima.com/en/latest/fastddsgen/dataTypes/dataTypes.html#extensibility>`__ for further information about type extensibility.

 .. tabs::